eclipse-theia/theia-website/src/docs/user_ai.md

 - `default/summarize`: chat summarization, used for example when compacting a session.
 - `default/fast`: cheaper or faster models for sub-tasks that do not require deep reasoning, such as exploration, basic tool calling, command lookup, project-info maintenance and chat-session naming.
 It defaults to Claude Haiku 4.5, GPT-5.4 mini and Gemini 3 Flash.

-You can configure which concrete model each alias resolves to in the **Models** tab of the AI Configuration view.
+You can configure which concrete model each alias resolves to in the **Model Aliases** category.
 Any agent that names the alias in its language-model requirements will automatically pick up your selection.

 <img src="../../ai-configuration-view.png" alt="AI Configuration View in the Theia IDE" style="max-width: 800px">